Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#nc_005finq-Family "Previous section in reading order")]   [[\>](#nc_005fabort "Next section in reading order")]       [[\<\<](#Datasets "Beginning of this chapter or previous chapter")]   [[Up](#Datasets "Up section")]   [[\>\>](#Groups "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ---------------------------------------------------------------- ------------------------------------------------------- --- --------------------------------------------------------------------- -------------------------------- ---------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-2.16 Synchronize an Open NetCDF Dataset to Disk: nc\_sync {.section}
+2.16 Synchronize an Open NetCDF Dataset to Disk: nc\_sync
 ---------------------------------------------------------

 The function nc\_sync offers a way to synchronize the disk copy of a